SnipWise/snip-sdk/snip/README.md

     }

     // Ask a question
-    answer, err := agent.Ask("What is the capital of France?") if err != nil {
+    response, err := agent.Ask("What is the capital of France?") if err != nil {
         log.Fatal(err)
     }

-    fmt.Println("Answer:", answer)
+    fmt.Println("Answer:", response.Text)
 }
 ```